Lonza says 3 Moderna vaccine ingredient lines to be at capacity by end-June

-Healthcare & PharmaceuticalsLonza says 3 Moderna vaccine ingredient lines to be at capacity by end-June

-Three new Lonza (LONN.S) production lines that manufacture ingredients for Moderna's (MRNA.O) COVID-19 vaccine are due to be producing at capacity by the end of June, Chief Executive Pierre-Alain Ruffieux said on Thursday in an interview.
+ZURICH (Reuters) - Three new Lonza production lines that manufacture ingredients for Moderna’s COVID-19 vaccine are due to be producing at capacity by the end of June, Chief Executive Pierre-Alain Ruffieux said on Thursday in an interview.

 Our Standards: The Thomson Reuters Trust Principles.